 The Trustees of the Provincial Charity Fund meet four times a year and hear circa twenty applications a year from charities and organisations.
-During 2019 they gave away almost £9,000 spread across seven applications.
-They also met in March of this year and heard six applications of which they gave one grant totalling £3,935 to MAGPAS Air Ambulance.
+During the year July 2019 through to June 2020 they gave away almost £6,285 spread across six applications.
+At the March 2020 meeting they heard six applications of which they gave one grant totalling £3,935 to MAGPAS Air Ambulance.

 As well as the applications they also make annual awards to two organisations, the first is Bedfordshire University where the Martin Foss Award is presented to a student at the Graduation Ceremony for the School of Healthcare Practise.
 The second is the Luton Town FC Community Trust whereby the Trustees make a donation to the Annual Cubs and Beavers Football Tournament which is held in May on the Luton Town Football Club pitch.